mrsawari1988/printy/README.md

 Printy is an app for printing PDF files in the order and number that the user sets :

-it's developed with recat electronjs
+it's developed with recat and electronjs

 ## features :